 Not to minimize the impact of Mati Si Grottoes, where nearly 18 miles of sheer rock hillside are freckled by clusters of painted wooden shrines clinging like spider webs.
 They hide caves, some dating back 1,600 years, full of Tibetan Buddhist art.
 You’ll have to climb up to seven stories of sandstone ladders – that’s rigorous — and cross rickety wood walkways to see for yourself.

-On the highest level are the oldest original Buddhist wall paintings and statues which were influenced by the local Tibetan and Uighur tribes, here called the Yugu, can be seen.
-Mati Si is also called Horse Hoof Monastery, inspired by the tale of a flying horse whose hoofprint is embedded in stone.
+The oldest original Buddhist wall paintings and statues are on the highest level .
+These were influenced by the local Tibetan and Uighur tribes, here called the Yugu, can be seen.
+Mati Si, or Horse Hoof Monastery, was inspired by the tale of a flying horse whose hoofprint is embedded in stone.

 Zhangye’s other famous attraction is Danxia Landform, popularly known as Rainbow Mountain, an Insta-worthy ecopark made up of beautiful hills composed of red, white, pink and gold sand that swirls through every vista.
 The crowds are unreal.

 The road west from Dunhuang west is so harrowing that locals call it Massage Highway.
-After three kidney-rattling hours crossing the Taklamakan single file between freight-laden trucks, we reached the highspeed train station at tiny Liuyuan Nan.
+Spend three kidney-rattling hours crossing the Taklamakan single file between freight-laden trucks.
+Better than camels?
+Not sure.
+We reached the highspeed train station at tiny Liuyuan Nan intact.

-The recently built western China highspeed train system known as the New Eurasian Land Bridge rivals the Japanese shinkansen and is so much more efficient than a camel caravan.
-It’s true we were crossing from Gansu to the politically sensitive Xinjiang Uighur Autonomous Region but every train you take requires an airport-level security routine: show passport and train tickets to police at the entry, be checked against the countrywide facial recognition security database, put luggage through the scanners, wait until the track is posted, line up to have your tickets scanned again…
+The recently built western China highspeed train system is known as the New Eurasian Land Bridge.
+It rivals the Japanese shinkansen and is so much more efficient than a camel caravan.
+Every train you take requires an airport-level security routine.
+Show passport and train tickets to police at the entry.
+Be checked against the countrywide facial recognition security database.
+Put luggage through the scanners, wait until the track is posted, line up to have your tickets scanned again…

 Three hours later we were in Urumqi, capital of Xinjiang UAR.

-The province’s traditional ethnic makeup has been deliberately upended through immigration from the eastern cities, so that 70% of the local population, once Uighur and Muslim, is now Han Chinese of varying faiths.
-Urumqi is a colorless new style Chinese city where private homes have been leveled to make way for hundreds of high-rises.
+The province’s traditional ethnic makeup has been deliberately upended through immigration from the eastern cities.
+Now, 70% of the local population, once Uighur and Muslim, is Han Chinese of varying faiths.
+Urumqi is a colorless new style Chinese city.
+Sadly, private homes have been leveled to make way for hundreds of high-rises which locals may prefer.
 Despite its lack of charm, a snow-capped peak in the distance calls out.

 The next day we make an excursion there, to Tian Shan or Heavenly Mountain, the region’s primary water source.
 Thousands of Chinese are there to admire Heavenly Lake, join a guided cruise, ride e-bikes along the shore (having a WeChat or Alipay app is essential for most purchases) and take selfies in traditional Kazakh costumes.